Reverse Total Shoulder Replacement

 Dr. Mendel is extensively trained in leading techniques for reverse total shoulder replacement, including minimally invasive arthroscopy.
-This procedure typically takes about two hours and is considered an outpatient surgery, although your experience may vary.
-An incision is most commonly made on the top or front of the shoulder (multiple small incisions are used in some cases).
+This procedure typically takes 1-2 hours and is considered an outpatient surgery, although your experience may vary.
+An incision is most commonly made on the front of the shoulder.
 The damaged bone will be removed and the new artificial joint components will be placed into position.

 How long will recovery take?